A renewed dive

 Let the showcase begin

 First off, Sanders clarified that this iteration is a showcase, not a show.
 In Hopewell, viewers will get the chance to preview Urban Scuba ahead of its 2026 premiere at the Kimmel Center.
 Sanders compared the showcase to a crucial part of development in which epiphanies often occur, like “going into the desert for a meditation.”
 It will debut music composed by his sister, Stephanie Sanders, and played live on stage by five musicians.
 Additionally, the cast includes three performers new to JUNK.
-Finding artists fluent in “the sort of the vernacular of Brian [Sanders] over his last 30 years is challenging,” he said, give the use of found props, found choreography, and various movement techniques.
+Finding artists fluent in “the sort of vernacular of Brian [Sanders] over his last 30 years is challenging,” he said, given the use of found props, found choreography, and various movement techniques.
 Hailing from New York and Los Angeles, the new artists bring experience in dance, acrobatics, aerial work, and circus arts.

 Urban Scuba combines new elements with those intentionally repurposed from JUNK’s past.
 Drawing on technology, plastic, and nostalgia, Urban Scuba revisits and reimagines some of Sanders’s most loved work.
 JUNK is known for standout moments, and some favorites over the years include an erotic duet with a washtub and an 80s-inspired immersive labyrinth of love.
 In addition, Sanders regularly repurposes props, like the hoverboards in 2022’s Luster and the pommel horse in 2021’s A Modern-Day Carmen Fantasy, a collaboration with the Philadelphia Orchestra.